FOUNTAINHEAD

 Shop

 Pop into the deli overlooking Lake Vinuela for great local produce.
-Malaga has a great central food market as well as a Sunday morning flea market.
-Back at Fountainhead, you can buy some own-brand toiletries and olive oil to take home.
+Malaga has a great central food market as well as a Sunday flea market.
+And do buy some of Fountainhead's own-brand body products and olive oil to take home.

 Spa

-Wind down in Fountainheads intimate spa, where all products are 100% natural and organic.
-You can float in mineral-rich Dead Sea salts and essential oils, or book an aloe vera facial treatment, massage, seaweed body wrap, or a brown sugar body buff.
+Wind down in Fountainhead's intimate Bath House, where all products are 100% natural and organic.
+You can float in mineral-rich Dead Sea salts and essential oils, or book an aloe vera facial treatment, massage, seaweed body wrap, or brown sugar body buff.
 The candlelit Dead Sea salt bath should float away those tensions.

 After dark

-Riogordo has some lively village bars, though for nightlife proper you’ll need to head for the costa and the swish clubs in Marbella.
-We suggest an early night instead.
+Riogordo has some lively village bars, though for nightlife proper you’ll need to head for the costas.
+But we think you'll simply want to sit on your sunset-facing terrace, crack open a bottle of well chilled local vino and count the stars.

 Dates